DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

 ## Project management tools

-The project management tools utilized by our team serve enables us to track our work, maintain comprehensive records, and ensure seamless collaboration.
+The project management tools utilized by our team enables us to track our work, maintain comprehensive records, and ensure seamless collaboration.

 We utilize GitHub to host our code and manage version control.
 We use labels for every issue we open or submitted to us through GitHub.
 For example, if someone submits an issue of a bug found on one of the websites that prevents them from effectively using the website then that issue will have the labels “bug”, “tech”, and “high priority”.
 These labels indicate that this issue requires a developer, and it needs immediate attention.